- QED@QB3 Seminars

 - Searching for program announcements and finding opportunities

 - Assembling and filing (completing the 424 correctly and filing on time)

-Standard rate for the entire workshop: $750 per company
+General rate for the entire 14-hour workshop: $750 per company

 Acceptance into a future course is guaranteed with a waived fee if the company’s application is unsuccessful.